-- 1) PG&E settlement funding to support a time-limited up to 0.50 FTE Administrative Aide to provide administrative support to the grant program. (~\$140,000 through FY 23/24) - 2) PG&E settlement funding to support \$150,000 in administrative and planning staff expenses and associated contractual support through FY 23/24. - 3) As the program successfully secures additional funding from other sources it will be necessary to cover administrative support to the grant program and related activities.
+1) PG&E settlement funding to support \$150,000 in Ag + Open Space administrative and planning staff expenses and associated contractual support through FY 23/24.

+- PG&E settlement funding of approximately \$140,000 for a time-limited position to provide overall program support.
+A separate board item will follow on January 24, 2023 with more information about the position request. - 3) As the program successfully secures additional funding from other sources it will be necessary to cover administrative support to the grant program and related activities.